pyvista/pyvista/CONTRIBUTING.rst

 Preview the Documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you make Pull Request from the pyvista organization repository, it
+If you make a Pull Request from the pyvista organization repository branch,
-automatically triggers deploying the Preview Documentation.
-Please check
+it automatically triggers deploying the Preview Documentation.
-the documentation that is deployed by your Pull Request before merging.
+Please check the documentation that is deployed by your Pull Request
+before merging.

-If you make Pull Request from the forked repository.
+If you make a Pull Request from the forked repository.
 You can comment
 `github-actions preview` on a pull request to preview documentation.
 But this command is only available for
 `@pyvista/developers <https://github.com/orgs/pyvista/teams/developers>`_ .